thibautvs/pm2-hive.github.io/docs/features/docker.md

 ### Development environment

-You may want to tell Developers to program inside a container to keep a consistant environment between develoment, test and production.
+You may want to tell Developers to program inside a container to keep a consistent environment between develoment, test and production.

 Replacing **pm2-runtime** with **pm2-dev** will enable the watch and restart features.
 This is quite interesting in a development container when the host files are exposed to the container as a VOLUME.